social-media-questionnaire-header

 If you don’t already have a calendar that you can refer to, our comprehensive social media holiday calendar is a great place to start.
 It comes in the form of a handy website page that's easy to use and share.

-Alternatively, you can access this calendar directly in Sendible's calendar!
+Alternatively, you can access this content directly in Sendible's calendar!

 The answers you get to these questions will help you determine the resources you have available to work with on your client’s content and opportunities for growth.
 It will also help you add the right type of content to your strategy, so that it’s aligned both with your client’s brand and the latest social media trends.